reduxkotlin/redux-kotlin/docs/basics/README.md

 # Basics

 Don't be fooled by all the fancy talk about reducers, middleware, store enhancers—Redux is incredibly simple.
 If you've every used redux or flux for the web, this will look very familiar.
-If you new, it's easy too!
+If you're new, it's easy too!

 In this guide, we'll walk through the process of creating a simple Todo app.